brilovescoding/p5intro/README.md

 ### Hook
 Show video from "The Office" (attached here or found at [this link](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwiX2ZTjwffUAhUGdT4KHbtvANQQuAIIKTAA&url=http%3A%2F%2Fwww.godtube.com%2Fwatch%2F%3Fv%3DJJBJFCNU&usg=AFQjCNFn-kQjAoiL0w_j0CRY40owbPUagA))

+Transition:
-Transition: *Animation is exciting.
+*"Animation is exciting.
 Today, we are going to use p5 to re-create the animation from The Office"*

 ### Key "Beats" of the lesson
 + Set-up cloud 9 envirioment